6 tips from the woman who wants to help other women save money

 (CNN)What to do when you're a single mom with a one-year old and a lot of financial burden?
 Write a blog about being more savvy about money, of course, and then a book too.

-Lagos-based Arese Ugwu, who blogs about finances at smartmoneyafrica.org, said she's combined her love of the TV show "Sex and the City" with her business acumen from her days working in financial services, to write entertaining but practical advice in her book called The Smart Money Woman.
+Lagos-based Arese Ugwu, who blogs about finances at smartmoneyafrica.org, said she's combined her love of the TV show "Sex and the City" with her business acumen from her days working in financial services to write entertaining but practical advice in her book called The Smart Money Woman.

 After Ugwu's marriage ended, she realized she wasn't saving and investing enough.
 "So I'm thinking, if I work in financial services and I earn money and it's hard to save, then what about others?"
 She noticed a massive gap in the educational financial market in Nigeria, and decided to write her book.

-"It's Sex and the City but in a very African context," said Ugwu, whose book tells the story of five Nigerian girls and how they go through their journey to financial freedom.
+"It's Sex and the City but in a very African context," said Ugwu, whose book tells the story of five Nigerian women and how they go through their journey to financial freedom.

 Though her advice transcends all nations and demographics, she is particularly interested in helping fellow Nigerians break out of old-fashioned ways of thinking that hold many women back, saddling them with financial burdens.